ljuanto/docs/docs/substrate/extrinsics.md

 ### chill()
 - **interface**: `api.tx.staking.chill`
-- **summary**:   Declare no desire to either validate or guarantee.
+- **summary**:   Declare no desire to either validate or nominate.

   Effects will be felt at the beginning of the next era.

   The dispatch origin for this call must be _Signed_ by the controller, not the stash.

-### cutGuarantee(target: `(LookupSource,BalanceOf)`)
-- **interface**: `api.tx.staking.cutGuarantee`
-- **summary**:   Declare the desire to cut guarantee for the origin controller.

-  Effects will be felt at the beginning of the next era.

-  The dispatch origin for this call must be _Signed_ by the controller, not the stash.
+And, it can be only called when [`EraElectionStatus`] is `Closed`.